sarithekanayake/wallester-idp-modules/README.md

 - **EC2-HA**: Provisions highly available EC2 instances to host the workload for Task 01.
   - Uses an Auto Scaling Group (ASG) with a Launch Template for high availability.
+  - Provision the EC2 instances in public subnets.
   - Attach two 10 GB Elastic Block Store (EBS) volumes to the EC2 instance.
   - An Amazon Linux 2023 ARM64-based AMI is used, as Graviton instances run on the ARM64 platform.
   - Install Nginx on the EC2 instances.